Briansim74/Order-Matching-Engine/README.md

 In my code, I will be querying a specific ticker (e.g. 1111) by parsing all orders up to the specific ID.
 Then, a snapshot of the outstanding orders of the 1111 tickers on the order book would be printed.

 The code can be split up into 2 major parts: Market & Limit Orders.
-I will first create an order_book, which is a defaultdict comprised of 'Buy' and 'Sell' deque defaultdicts.
-This is to allow us to place time priority for specific prices of orders.
+I will first create an order_book, which is a defaultdict comprised of 'Buy' and 'Sell'.
+Within each 'Buy' or 'Sell' key, will be individual defaultdicts, where the key is the price of the order, and the value would house a deque full of volume orders, ordered in FIFO.
+This is to allow us to place price and time priority for specific prices of orders.
+Buy orders will try to be first matched to the lowest ask price, and ask orders will try to be first to the highest bid price.
 (E.g. ID 2 for ticker 2313 'Buy' 150 @ 73.4 vs ID 7 for ticker 2313 'Buy' 200 @ 73.4.
 ID 2 will be placed in a higher priority than ID 7 due to FIFO at that specific trading price.)

 While iterating through the dataframe, market orders will be filled and killed (Immediate or Cancel Order).
 For a buy, the current lowest ask and earliest order will be filled first.
 Vice versa to a sell.